doublespring168/JaPS/README.md

 - lightweight
 - scalable
 - simple JSON
-- easy to implement in other languages (PHP publisher example at to bottom)
+- easy to implement in other languages (PHP publisher example at the bottom)
-- async publishing via the AsyncPublisher
+- async API support
 - full multi-core utilization and configurable number of threads
 - combine multiple JaPS server to a cluster
 - cluster failover with auto reconnect and sync